Colon PolypsReturn to Overview Page

 Doctors treat colon polyps by removing them.

-If you have colon polyps, your doctor will ask you to have regular testing in the future because you have a higher chance of developing more polyps.
+If you have colon polyps, your doctor will ask you to get tested regularly in the future because you have a higher chance of developing more polyps.

 Seek Care Right Away